 Me?
 I assume I have the order when I walk in the door.
 The best close is no close.
 It's a combination of making a friend, presenting a compelling reason to buy, being value-driven, being profit-driven, being outcome-driven, and assuming the sale.
 I hope you have enough self-confidence and self-belief to do the same.←Tweet This

 5. Begin Closing the Moment You Meet a Buyer

 Tom Hopkins (Speaker, Sales Trainer, Author) - Tom Hopkins International

 I begin closing from the onset.
 Establishing rapport builds trust.
-My qualifying questions confirm whether or not this person can make a decision and which benefits they want to own.
-I present those benefits then address the most common money concerns before asking directly and specifically for their business.
+My qualifying questions confirm whether or not the prospect can make a decision and which benefits she wants to own.
+I present those benefits and then address the most common money concerns before asking directly and specifically for her business.
 I say, "With your approval, we'll welcome you to our family of satisfied clients and schedule your training by (date)."
-I then remain quiet and wait for them to approve the order.
+I then remain quiet and wait for her to approve the order.
 Whoever speaks next owns the product.
 If I speak, I break the closing momentum.
-Always let them speak first.
+Always let the prospect speak first.←Tweet This

 Colleen Stanley (President) - Sales Leadership Inc.

-There is no one step in closing the sale.
+There is no one step in closing a sale.
 It's a series of steps that start with your mindset.
 The best way to close is to lose your attachment to the outcome.
 That creates a sales conversation that is real world and safe.
-As a result, you uncover the true buying criteria not often found in superficial conversations.
+As a result, you uncover the true buying criteria not often found in superficial conversations.←Tweet This

 Colleen Stanley also makes a wonderful point about the buyer/human mindset and how to avoid becoming an 'ABC' (Always be Closing - a term taken from the hit movie Glengarry Glenross) sales person.